jnwatson/py-lmdb/docs/index.rst

 ++++++++++++++++++++

+Iterators
+#########

+It was tempting to make :py:class:`Cursor` directly act as an iterator, however that would require overloading its `next()` method to mean something other than the natural definition of `next()` on an LMDB cursor.
+It would additionally introduce unintuitive state tied to the cursor that does not exist in LMDB: such as iteration direction and the type of value yielded.

+Instead a separate iterator is produced by `__iter__()`, `iternext()`, and `iterprev()`, with easily described semantics regarding how they interact with the cursor.

+Memsink Protocol
+################

+If the ``memsink`` package is available during installation of the CPython extension, then the resulting module's :py:class:`Transaction` object will act as a `source` for the `Memsink Protocol
+<https://github.com/dw/acid/issues/23>`_.
+This is an experimental protocol to
+allow extension of LMDB's zero-copy design outward to other C types, without requiring explicit management by the user.

+This design is a work in progress; if you have an application that would benefit from it, please leave a comment on the ticket above.

+Deviations from LMDB API
+########################

+`mdb_dbi_close()`:
+    This is not exposed since its use is perilous at best.
+Any user must ensure all writers and readers cease activity and close the relevant handle.
+    Failure to do so could result in the DBI's slot becoming reused, resulting in operations being serviced by the wrong DBI.
+Leaving handles open wastes a tiny amount of memory, which seems a good price to ensure a subtle data corruption bug is avoided.

+:py:meth:`lmdb.Cursor.replace`, :py:meth:`lmdb.Cursor.pop`:
+    There are no native equivalents to these calls, they just implement common operations in C to avoid a chunk of error prone, boilerplate Python from having to do the same.

 Technology
 ##########

-For CPython there is the choice between writing a custom extension, using Cython, using `ctypes`, or using `cffi`.
-For PyPy either `ctypes` or `cffi` is available.
-An initial implementation was attempted using Cython, however I found its automatic memory management hard to reason about, in the face of ensuring dependent objects were correctly invalidated e.g. during a transaction abort.
+The binding is implemented twice: once using `cffi`, and once as native C extension.
+This is since a `cffi` binding is necessary for PyPy, but its performance on CPython is very poor.
+For good performance on CPython, only Cython and a native extension are viable options.
+Initially Cython was used, however this was abandoned due to the effort and relative mismatch involved compared to writing a native extension.

-Furthermore Cython offered no lightweight ability to track object dependencies.
-The only primitives available are the standard Python primitives, and so the best that could be done is managing a dict/list of weakrefs.
-While it is technically possible to maintain inline lists with Cython, the result is incredibly unnatural, and much of the original benefit of Cython is lost.
+Cython offers no lightweight ability to track object dependencies, and so the best method to ensure crash-safety is managing a dict/list of weakrefs.
+While it is technically possible to maintain inline lists with Cython, the result is unnatural and much of the original benefit of Cython is lost.

-Another problem with Cython is that to get good performance most things must be statically typed, and frequent visits to the autogenerated C files are required to figure out a performance problem.
-Optimizing Cython code is of comparable complexity to simply writing the module in C to begin with.

-Finally, in various places Cython made it difficult to avoid heavyweight conversions resulting in heap allocations, even though the CPython API provided macros for direct memory access on the original object.
-Again the choice is writing a custom extension from scratch, or intermixing Cython code with chunks of CPython API calls.
+Another problem with Cython is that good performance requires static typing, and frequent visits to the autogenerated C files to figure out a performance problem.
+In some places Cython makes it difficult to avoid conversions that produce new objects, even though CPython provides macros for conversion-free access.
+The choice is paying a needless performance cost, or intermixing Cython code with chunks of C/Python API calls.

-Since neither Cython or the custom extension can be used with PyPy, a prototype binding using cffi was created.
-The resulting performance on PyPy was excellent, however on CPython it was terrrible.
-No single binding would be able to achieve worthwhile performance on both platforms, so both a cffi and custom extension implementation are maintained.

-`ctypes` was briefly experimented with early on, but discarded since its maintainability and performance are generally poor.
-As performance is the primary reason for becoming interested in LMDB, there is little attraction to wrapping it an inefficient binding for use as the primary storage engine in a Python program.

 Invalidation lists
 ##################

-A great deal of work has been put into ensuring that crashes are avoided wherever possible.
-This means that when some 'parent' object is invalidated, either due to :py:meth:`Environment.close` or :py:meth:`Transaction.abort`, etc., then any child objects (such as iterators) need to be updated to ensure they don't try to access memory of the no-longer-existent resource, which could potentially lead to database corruption.

-On CPython this is accomplished by interweaving a doubly linked list into all py-lmdb's ``PyObject`` structures, managed during construction and destruction.
-This avoids the need to maintain a separate heap-allocated structure, or produce excess heap allocations in the form of ``weakref`` objects (which internally simply manage their own linked lists).
+Much effort has gone into avoiding crashes: when some object is invalidated (e.g. due to :py:meth:`Transaction.abort`), child objects are updated to ensure they don't access memory of the no-longer-existent resource, and that they correspondingly free their own resources.
+On CPython this is accomplished by weaving a linked list into all ``PyObject`` structures.
+This avoids the need to maintain a separate heap-allocated structure, or produce excess ``weakref`` objects (which internally simply manage their own lists).

-On cffi none of this is possible, so instead there is a single global dict of lists that tracks dependencies for all binding objects.
-Prior to ``abort()`` or ``close()``, the object's corresponding list of weakrefs is walked to notify each dependent object that the resource is about to disappear.
+On `cffi` this isn't possible.
+Instead each object has a ``_deps`` dict that maps dependent object IDs to corresponding weakrefs.
+Prior to invalidation ``_deps`` is walked to notify each dependent that the resource is about to disappear.

-Each object may either store an explicit ``_invalid`` attribute and check it prior to every single operation, or rely on some other mechanism to avoid the crash.
-Instead of performing these explicit tests continuously, on `cffi` we instead use a magic ``Some_LMDB_Resource_That_Was_Deleted_Or_Closed`` object.
+Finally, each object may either store an explicit ``_invalid`` attribute and check it prior to every operation, or rely on another mechanism to avoid the crash resulting from using an invalidated resource.
+Instead of performing these explicit tests continuously, on `cffi` a magic ``Some_LMDB_Resource_That_Was_Deleted_Or_Closed`` object is used.
+During invalidation, all native handles are replaced with an instance of this object.
-During invalidation, all native handles for an object are replaced with an instance of this magic object.
-Since `cffi` does not know how to convert the magical object into a C object, any attempt to make a native call will raise a ``TypeError``, with a nice descriptive type name indicating the problem.
+Since `cffi` cannot convert the magical object to a C type, any attempt to make a native call will raise ``TypeError`` with a nice descriptive type name indicating the problem.
 Hacky but efficient, and mission accomplished.

 Argument parsing
 ################

-To anyone familiar with the CPython API, `parse_args()` may look "special", at best.
+The CPython module `parse_args()` may look "special", at best.
 The alternative `PyArg_ParseTupleAndKeywords` performs continuous heap allocations and string copies, resulting in a difference of 10,000 lookups/sec slowdown in a particular microbenchmark.
 The 10k/sec slowdown could potentially disappear given a sufficiently large application, so this decision needs revisited at some stage.

 Buffer mutation